Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 - 800 Gold
 - Wondeous

 **Pulverize**: Whenever you hit a melee attack, you can attempt to knock the target 15 feet up in the air until the end of their turn.
 The target must succeed a strength saving throw, dc equals to 8 + your strength modifier + proficiency bonus.
+Once you've successfully knocked a creature airborne you cannot do this action again until 18 seconds pass.

 ---
 # Boots